hamzah-hayat/AdditionalQuests/README.md

 ### Village Quests:
     - Beasthunter demands payment!
-        - Beasthunter has taken payment from village notable in first bon son as payment for saving life time ago Can convince beasthunter to give back child or fight him in duel Can also use army, but this causes fight if army is small (<50 troops) Or he runs away if army is big (>=50 troops), but less reward and minus honour and renown
+        - Beasthunter has taken payment from village notable in first bon son as payment for saving life / work etc Can convince beasthunter to give back child or fight him in duel Can also use army, but this causes fight if army is small (<50 troops) Or he runs away if army is big (>=50 troops), but less reward and minus honour and renown